SevenShepherd/SevenShepherd.github.io/_posts/2023-01-23-dead-sea-scrolls.markdown

 &mdash; [English Standard Version](https://www.biblegateway.com/passage/?search=Deuteronomy+32%3A8&version=ESV)

 # [ESV Study Bible](https://amzn.to/3WsN0Uw)
-200+ biblical scholars from 9 countries, nearly 20 denominations, and 50 seminaries, colleges, and universities.
-Universities of Cambridge, London, Oxford, Dallas, etc.
+According to 200+ biblical scholars from 9 countries, nearly 20 denominations, and 50 seminaries, colleges, and universities.
+With educated professors from universities such as Cambridge, Oxford, London, Tokyo Japan, California, MIT, Dallas, etc. The ESV Study Bible says:

 > 32:8–9 gave to the nations their inheritance.
 For example, Edom, Moab, and Ammon in 2:1–23, as well as Israel throughout the book. <span style="font-weight:bold;color:green;">According to the number of the sons of God may suggest that certain angels (“sons of God”; see Job 1:6) are responsible for specific nations, whereas the Lord himself cares for Israel.</span> See also the second esv footnote on v.
 8. the LORD’s portion.
 A term of special affection.
 See notes on Deut.
 4:20 and 18:1–2.